-Moreover, the Ministry recognizes the large market potential for local fruit input for value added products, such as fruit juice extract.
+Moreover, the Ministry recognizes the large market potential for local fruits input for value added product, such as fruit juice extract.
 The Ministry will therefore be revitalizing its fruit tree programme through the promotion of planting select economic fruit crops and provision of seedlings and technical advice on fruit tree management.
-The initiative does not replace targeted initiatives to drive orchard production, but will be a compliment.
+The initiative does not replace targeted initiatives to drive orchard production, but will be a complement.

 Agricultural Economic Zones (AEZs) will be an extension of the Government of Jamaica’s Agro-Parks Development Programme.
 It is an area of intensive agricultural production which seeks to integrate all facets of the agricultural value chain from pre-production to production, post harvesting and marketing creating an Agricultural Economic Zone.
 The Agro Park sites were selected based on the need to fully utilize existing infrastructure and contiguous acreage of under-utilized lands as well as to conform to the changing nature of agriculture/agribusiness development.
 All these activities are being executed within the framework of a tripartite partnership involving the Government, the farmers/investors and marketing entities.

 The intention of this programme is to facilitate the expansion, productivity and sophistication of the Micro Small and Medium Sized Enterprises in Jamaica by building out supporting mechanisms directed at improving the performance of the sector and fostering inclusive growth.
-The potential linkages among MSMEs, agriculture, tourism and craft are highly transformational.
-The MSME & E Programme spans a series of activities aimed at improving financing opportunities and options for MSMEs, increasing access to markets and value chains and providing adequate business development support through, inter alia, a network of Small Business Development Centres (SBDCs) Island wide, with the Jamaica Business Development Corporation (JBDC) being the nucleus and pilot.
-Fisheries Development Programme.
+The potential linkages among MSMEs, in manufacturing services, agriculture, tourism and craft are highly transformational.
+The MSME & Entrepreneurship Programme spans a series of activities aimed at improving financing opportunities and options for MSMEs, increasing access to markets inserting MSMEs in supply and value chains and providing business development support through, inter alia, a Small Business Development Centres (SBDCs) Island-wide, fostering and promoting a deep-seated culture of entrepreneurship and social value creation.

 The Fisheries Division is responsible for the sustainable development and management of the capture fisheries and aquaculture subsectors.
-The fisheries sector contributes to direct and indirect employment of over 40,000 persons and contributes to the local economy of many fishing and fish farming communities, and makes and indirect contribution to the livelihoods of over 200,000 persons.
+The fisheries sector contributes to direct and indirect employment of over 40,000 persons and contributes to the local economy of many fishing and fish farming communities.
+The sector makes indirect contribution to the livelihoods of over 200,000 persons.
 Similarly, fisheries play an important role in local food security, and given the existing resources, have the potential to increase its role in ensuring the availability of nutritious, affordable and accessible source of food.

 Welcome to the official website of the Ministry of Industry, Commerce, Agriculture and Fisheries.